-The Company matched the first 5% of participants' contributions for 2011 and 2010.
+The Company matched the first 5% of participants' contributions for 2011.

-During the first quarter of 2012, the Company changed the Company's matching from fixed to discretionary maintaining the option to make matching contributions for eligible participants of up to 5% based on the Company's financial results for 2012 and future years.
-The 5% matching contributions were accrued during 2012.
-Based on the Company's financial results, the Company decided to make matching contributions of 5% of participants' contributions for the entire year of 2012.
-The Company made this contribution payment for 2012 in the first quarter of 2013.
+During the first quarter of 2012, the Company changed the Company's matching contribution from fixed to discretionary maintaining the option to make matching contributions for eligible participants of up to 5% based on the Company's financial results for 2012 and future years.
+The 5% matching contribution was accrued during 2013 and 2012.
+Based on the Company's financial results, the Company decided to make matching contributions for the years of 2013 and 2012.
+The Company made these contribution payments for 2013 and 2012 in the first quarter of 2014 and 2013, respectively.

-The total expense for this benefit was \$8.2 million, \$8.5 million and \$8.7 million in 2012, 2011 and 2010, respectively.
+The total expense for this benefit was \$8.3 million, \$8.2 million and \$8.5 million in 2013, 2012 and 2011, respectively.